|Contents||Blogs||Introduction||Fisher One Page||Contacts||Links|

 When not turning W = 0 and hence L = 0.

-5. The angular momentum L is a vector quantity that does not change during free rotation.
-Thus during free rotation:
+5. The angular momentum L is a vector quantity that for a rigid body does not change during free rotation.
+Thus during free rotation for a rigid body:

 L = Ia Wa = Ib Wb